pinouche/nonlinear-PCA/README.md

 The column types of the dataset must be defined in the datasets_config.yaml file.
 Each categorical variable will then be automatically converted to one-hot and use the appropriate transformations.

-# Datasets to perform experiments on:

-- circles: done
-- spheres: (running)
-- wine: (to re-run on 500 epochs)
-- heart-statlog: done